Jahnaviiikesarwani05/TIC-TAC-TOE-Java-project/README.md

 #javac TicTacToe.java
 #Run the program:
 #java TicTacToe
-#The Tic Tac Toe game window will open, and two players can start playing.
+#The Tic Tac Toe game window will open, and two players can start play